BOCK-AI/BAVT/README.md

  - ctrl + shift + n - for a new terminal window.

 -----

-## Technical Report: GNSS Location and Navigation sensor.
+## Technical Report: Depth Sensing Camera in CARLA

 This report provides a technical analysis of a Python script designed to implement an autonomous lane-following vehicle in the CARLA simulator.
 The agent utilizes a PID controller for steering logic and a depth camera for environmental perception, visualized via OpenCV.